-Our fully regulated service – across England and Wales
+A fully regulated service across England & Wales

 Unlike some other home care providers such as introductory agencies, the service you receive from Helping Hands is fully regulated, inspected and rated.

 We welcome and comply with the registration and inspection and auditing process that regulation brings.

 We firmly believe that this commitment to transparency and quality can only drive the best possible experience for the families that we support and care for.

 If you’re new to health and social care, it’s likely that you haven’t come across the CQC before.
 Therefore it’s important you know who they are and what the benefits of working with a fully-managed and regulated service are.

 Our Senior Quality Assurance Manager, Abbey Caseley, takes us through a step-by-step guide to everything you need to know.

 The CQC is the independent regulator of Health and Social Care in England, with the objective of ensuring that people have access to safe, caring, effective, responsive and well-led care services.
 They monitor, inspect and regulate these services to make sure that they meet fundamental standards of quality and safety.
 They publish what they find and give each provider performance ratings.

 There are five key questions asked by the CQC of care providers.
 They are often referred to as Key Lines of Enquiry (KLOEs):